stephenjfox/udacity-nd101-deep-learning/week_final_unsupervised_learning/face_generation/README.md

 With [FloydHub](https://www.floydhub.com), initialize the project with the pre-uploaded data set provide by Udacity

-`floyd run --gpu --env tensorflow --mode jupyter --data floydhub/datasets/udacity-gan/1:/input`
+`floyd run --gpu --env tensorflow --mode jupyter --data R5KrjnANiKVhLWAkpXhNBe:/input`

 In a few moments, your project will spin up with access to the correct data

+---
+You should be able to use `floydhub/datasets/udacity-gan/1` for the `--data` option, but on my last experiment it failed to load.

+__If anyone knows a way around this__ please contact me.
+I'd love to have this resolved

+---